8x8c/otp-osd/README.md

 # Is This Approach Truly "One Step Down" from OTP?

 Short answer: Yes.
 Using a stream cipher (like ChaCha20) to XOR files with a per-file keystream generated from a shorter, persistent master key and a new nonce each time is a well-known and widely used practice.
 It is commonly seen as the "best practical alternative" (or “one step down”) from a true one-time pad.
+It generates a full length key equal to the size of the file that you are encrypting- and then it is xored byte for byte.
+Each time you ENCRYPT, a unuque full length key is made, and when you decrypt, the key is gone forever. (because of the nonce that is injected into the cyphertext).